A History of the Republican Party

 Contrary to conventional wisdom, which states that the modern Republican Party was created on 6 July 1854, the state convention held on that day in Jackson, Michigan (as well as the informal gathering days before in Ripon, Wisconsin) signaled the RE-birth of the Republican Party first created by Thomas Jefferson in 1792.
 That party, often referred to by historians as the Democratic-Republican Party (since both terms were frequently used interchangeably by contemporaries), but known popularly as the Republican Party, opposed the Federalist Party that had coalesced around the ideas advanced by Alexander Hamilton promoting a strong central government and "loose" interpretation of the Constitution.

 Known as the Principles of 1798, the Republican Party emphasized a strict interpretation of the Constitution, states' rights, opposition to a strong national government, distrust of the federal courts, and opposition to a Navy (projection of national power) and a national bank.
 Key to their foreign policy was their strong support of France, at least until Napoleon Bonaparte assumed dictatorial power in 1799, especially when at war with Britain.
+The Principles arose out of the Virginia and Kentucky resolutions, written by Jefferson (who was Vice-President to John Adams) and James Madison opposing the Alien and Sedition Acts that made it a crime to criticize the Adams administration, particularly its foreign policy in response to the French Revolution.

 Because of its strength in the states and in Congress, the Republican Party prevailed against the Federalist Party; the latter dying slowly after John Adams lost his bid for re-election to Thomas Jefferson in 1800.
 The Federalists disappeared from the national scene by 1814.